peterbb148/peterbb148/README.md

 Third and current decade I’m focusing on cloud computing as an enabler of business though innovative use of technology resulting in faster, cheaper and better IT projects.
 I use bleeding edge technology to disrupt the old ways of doing stuff with new smarter ways!

-Have spent the last almost two years doing solutions in AWS and before that almost 10 years in Azure.
+Have spent the last almost three years doing solutions in AWS and before that almost 10 years in Azure.

 Checkout this cool GitHub profile analysis tool: https://profile-summary-for-github.com/user/peterbb148